The Many Scandals of Donald Trump: A Cheat Sheet

-Last week, a few days before Trump’s inauguration, former Apprentice contestant Summer Zervos sued him in New York state, accusing the president of defamation.
+Last week, a few days before Trump’s inauguration, the former Apprentice contestant Summer Zervos sued him in New York State, accusing the president of defamation.
 Zervos, who’s represented by the famous lawyer Gloria Allred, was one of the several women who accused Trump of sexual assault or misconduct prior to the election.
-She claims that he kissed her and pressed his genitals against her non-consensually.
+She claims that he kissed her and pressed his genitals against her nonconsensually.
 Trump denied those claims, saying all of the women who had accused him had made their stories up.
 So Zervos sued him for defamation.

 “I wanted to give Mr. Trump the opportunity to retract his false statements about me and the other women who came forward,” she said, as my colleague Nora Kelly reported.
 She added that she would withdraw the suit if Trump said she had been truthful.
-That seems unlikely, since a spokeswoman dismissed the suit immediately.
+That seems unlikely, because a spokeswoman dismissed the suit immediately.

 It’s unusual for a president to be in such a legal situation—though not entirely unprecedented.
 Bill Clinton settled a suit for sexual harassment filed by Paula Jones.
 Zervos’s suit serves to underscore an even more unusual fact, though, which is that Trump won election despite a raft of allegations of sexual harassment and misconduct lodged by women in multiple places, from different eras.

 The 2016 presidential campaign saw a long string of stories showing scandals involving Trump, both large and small—from questionable business dealings to allegations of sexual assault.
 While they did not derail his presidential hopes, many of them remain live issues as Trump begins his transition to the White House.